-Goes to a mainstream school; to a deaf school and visits Vaani.
-Also attends tuition classes.
+Goes to a mainstream school ; to deaf school and visits Vaani.
+Also attend tutions classes.

-Can read and write ; Excels in both schools in academics.
+Can read and write; Excels in both schools in academics.

-When asked to read a passage from school text book on the gravitational pull, he could read but assessor couldn't follow his reading.
-When asked through signs and verbally couldn't explain what is gravitational pull.
+When asked to read a passage from school text book on the gravitational pull, he could read but accessor could not follow his reaching.
+When asked through signs and verbally, he could not explain what is gravitational pull.

-Plays football; Can travel on his own; Gives strength to aging grandparents.
+Plays football ; Can travel on his own; Gives strength to aging grandparents.